GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 +----------------+----------------------------------------------------------+

 Above, *left* refers to one of your variable arguments (e.g., $1, $2) or any constant (e.g. 45) on the left hand side of the operator.
-On the right hand side of the operator *right* is either one of your other variables, or a constant, or a range indicated by two colon-separated constants or variables (e.g., 10:50, $2:60, $3:$4, etc.).
+On the right hand side of the operator, *right* is either one of your other variables, or a constant, or a range indicated by two colon-separated constants or variables (e.g., 10:50, $2:60, $3:$4, etc.).

 Simple conditional test